kotae42/romaudit_cli/README.md

 Ensure you have write permissions in the directory where romaudit_cli is running.

 ### Large collections
 For very large collections, the initial scan may take time.
-The tool shows progress with ETA (v1.6.3+).
+The tool shows progress with ETA.
 Subsequent scans will be faster due to the persistent database.

-### Disk space issues
-MAME collections space requirements depend on DAT type:
-- **Non-merged sets**: Require 2-3x original size (all ROMs duplicated)
-- **Split sets**: More efficient (clones don't duplicate parent ROMs)
-- **Merged sets**: Most efficient (clones stored with parents)

-If you're running out of space:
-1. Use split or merged DATs instead of non-merged
-2. Organize in smaller batches
-3. Check available disk space before organizing large collections

 ### Process interruption
 If you need to stop the tool, press Ctrl+C. The tool will save its progress and you can continue later by running it again.